 Paradise duck song (MP3, 1,135K)

-1 minute 12 second recording of a pair of paradise ducks giving breeding calls on territory and displaying pair bond (female has higher pitched call, male has wheezy call).
+01:12 – Pair giving breeding calls on territory and displaying pair bond (female has higher pitched call, male has wheezy call).

 Female paradise duck

 While paradise shelducks are widespread and common, periods of local decline sometimes occur because of over-hunting.